tmenguy/ha-solcast-solar/README.md

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/damp.png" width="200">](https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/damp.png)

 Here you can change the dampening factor value for any hour.
 Values from 0.0 - 1.0 are valid.
 Setting 0.95 will dampen each Solcast forecast data value by 5%.
-This is reflected in the sensor values and attributes and also in the graphical Home Assistant Energy dashboard.
+This is reflected in the sensor values and attributes and also in the Home Assistant Energy dashboard.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/dampopt.png" width="200">](https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/dampopt.png)

 ## Services
-These are the services for this integration ([Configuration](#configuration))
+These are the services for this integration: ([Configuration](#configuration))

 | Service | Action |
 | --- | --- |